vincmazet/bip/_sources/restoration/denoising.md

 (denoising:noise-sources)=
 ## Noise sources

-The main sources of noise in digital images are during the acquisition (quantity of photons collected too low, sensor temperature ...) or during any transmission (echoes and atmospheric distortions in wireless communication).
+The main sources of noise in digital images are during the acquisition (quantity of photons collected too low, sensor temperature...) or during any transmission (echoes and atmospheric distortions in wireless communication).
 In some cases, noise is also considered to model the inaccuracies in the mathematical model of image formation, the latter being necessarily different compared to reality, like any physical model!